zoonfafer/pyethrecover/README.md

 ============

 This is a tool for those of you who've somehow lost your Ethereum wallet password.
 It's essentially a stripped-down version of [pyethsaletool](https://github.com/ethereum/pyethsaletool).
-In addition you can read passwords in from a newline-delimited file, and/or can provide a specification to be used to generate passwords.
+In addition you can have passwords be read from a newline-delimited file, and/or provide a specification to be used to generate passwords.
 The multiprocessing library `joblib` is used to test out passwords using all the cores on your machine.